Science Fiction 1945-present ENGLIT4106

 1 x 1hr seminar per week over ten weeks OR 7 x 90min seminars over 10 weeks as scheduled on MyCampus

-2 x 2-hr lectures and 2 x 3hr workshops, as scheduled on MyCampus.
+2 x 2-hr lectures (online anytime), 1 x 3hr workshop (online anytime), 1 x 3hr workshop (online live) as scheduled on MyCampus.

 This is one of the Honours options in English Literature and may not run every year.
 The options that are running this session are available on MyCampus.

 ENGLIT4062 Science Fiction

 Close reading exercise 2000 words: 35%